 This post contains affiliate links.
 If you click on one and buy something, Feast + West receives a small commission at no additional cost to you.
 All opinions are our own.

 Today I’m here to talk about one of my favorite cocktail ingredients of all time: Ginger beer.

 What is ginger beer?
 Is it different from ginger ale?
 What’s it for?
 I’ve got all these answers to everything you wanted to know about ginger beer — and more.

 Yes, more!
-In a near-future post, I’ll be taste-testing the top brands of ginger beer to help you (and me!) find our new go-to bottle.
+I taste-tested the top brands of ginger beer to help you (and me!) find our new go-to bottle.
 Seriously.
 I took one for the team and tried every one I could find.